Skip to content

 </SwiftUI.Form>

-Requires React Native 0.76+ with Fabric enabled.
+Requires React Native 0.78+ with the New Architecture enabled (a prerequisite of Nitro Modules).
 The legacy architecture is not supported.